justlark/notwithout.help/README.md

 npx wrangler deploy
 ```

-You can also build the client app locally like this:
+You can build the client app locally like this:

 ```shell
 cd ./client/